DOFLinx/docs/docs/overview/05_Videos.md

 <iframe width="250" height="140" src="https://www.youtube.com/embed/AwxZnZvhunM?si=E34T8wyHP6M0i8uR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+DOFLinx on a wall mounted arcade cabinet integrating with Pinball FX to run RB buttons, solenoids, and Pixelcade Pulse addressable LEDs.
+For those with a Pixelcade LED and Pulse fitted to their arcade cabinet this works with Pinball FX and Pinball M.

+<iframe width="250" height="140" src="https://www.youtube.com/embed/FoXXkjI6t-M?si=yUIlJLCmoAiGvC4A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## MAME

 DOFLinx integrates with a custimed version of MAME to send live scores, credits, level, shots, hits and more.
 What can be sent is game dependant with most popular games having at least score.
 With the score comes the ability to trigger standard cabinet toys such as addressable LEDs, flashers, solenoids, knocker (don't forget Qbert actually uses that!), illuminate buttons, joystick, etc.